IshmaelRogers/Localization/README.md

 * Markov - a base filter localization, that maintains a probablitlity distribution over the set of possible poses (i.e position and orientation values of the robot.)

 * Gird - histogram filter that estimates the pose of a robot using grid.
-See Udacity's Free Course in Artificial Intelligence for Robotics ![click here][link1]
+See Udacity's Free Course in Artificial Intelligence for Robotics [link1]
 * Monte Carlo - A particle filter approach that is relatively easy to implement.